Did negligence contribute to the death of a loved one?

 Wrongful death cases are heart-rending and difficult to navigate because they typically involve family members who have suffered the loss of a loved one.
 In Virginia, in order to pursue a wrongful death claim and recover damages for the beneficiaries, one has to prove that the death was caused by the defendant’s wrongful conduct and that such conduct created a natural, direct series of events that lead to the death.

 Wrongful death lawsuits arise from many different causes, such as auto accidents, medical malpractice, and construction accidents.
 These cases are typically complex because of the many variables involved with compensation: the decedent’s salary that could have been earned, life expectancy based on gender and age, and physical and mental health.
-Burnett & Williams has over two decades of experience working on these difficult and important cases.
+Burnett & Williams’ attorneys have over two decades of experience working on these difficult and important cases.
 While legal action is not something a grieving family member thinks about in the aftermath of a death, in most cases, it is important that an attorney be consulted as soon as possible to avoid compromising the claim.
 We are especially responsive to the needs of our clients during the difficult time of losing a loved one, and many of our clients report a sense of relief in having us handle the legal matters for the family.

-We serve the residents of Virginia including Richmond, Leesburg, Ashburn, Sterling, Reston, Purcellville, Middleburg, Herndon, Chantilly, Centerville and Winchester.
+We serve the residents of Virginia including Richmond, Leesburg, Ashburn, Sterling, Purcellville, Middleburg, Herndon, Chantilly, Centerville and Winchester.
 Our Tri-Cities offices cover Midlothian and Hopewell as well as Mechanicsville, Henrico, Ashland, Powhatan, Petersburg and surrounding communities.
 Our new office in Orange covers Central Virginia and Piedmont communities, including Culpeper, Warrenton, Spotsylvania, and Charlottesville.